 The raw score, which is the mark achieved for each correct answer, is added up in each section first.
 Since there is no negative marking the score that is received for correct answers will remain the same and includes only addition.

 Scaled Score -

 The raw score is then converted into a scaled score between 200 and 800 for each section.
-What is implied while saying the score is scaled is that minor adjustments are made to the scores depending upon the difficulty of the paper.
-This adjustment done during the conversion process enables students/ parents/ colleges in comparing scores from different SAT tests taken over time since the scores have been "scaled" according to their difficulty level.
+What is implied while saying the score is scaled is that minor adjustments are made to the scores depending upon the difficulty level of the paper.
+This adjustment that is done during the conversion process enables students/parents/colleges in comparing scores from different SAT tests taken over time since the scores have been "scaled" according to their difficulty level.

 SAT Score Ranges

-Score ranges are an estimate made by SAT by deriving from the error of measurement to understand how your scores would technically vary if the test was taken under different circumstances.>br>
+Score ranges are an estimate made by SAT by deriving from the error of measurement to understand how one’s scores would technically vary if the test was taken under different circumstances.>br>

 Section scores will have a margin of +/-30 points and the other scores namely test scores, sub-scores, and cross-test scores will have a margin of +/-2 points.
 Colleges/ universities generally look into the score range rather than the ultimate score provided in the report.